umbertozanovello/IEC-IEEE-62704-1-spatial-average-SAR/README.md

 If the cmake option `REPORT_ENABLE` is set to `ON`, a report is generated with the name and folder specified in the `REPORT_PATH` variable.
 To be compliant with the report format of the IEC/IEEE 62704-1 standard, the generated report should be reorganized with the Python script "sortReport.py" available in the "tools" folder.

 ## Testing
-The IEC/IEEE 62704-1 standard procides the so-called “SAR Star” for testing different algorithm implementations.
-The “SAR Star” is a bi-compartmental solid designed to involve all the averaging volume types for all directions of space during the spatial-averaging algorithm execution.
+The IEC/IEEE 62704-1 standard provides several [supporting documents](https://www.iec.ch/dyn/www/f?p=103:227:0::::FSP_ORG_ID,FSP_LANG_ID:1303,25), including the so-called “SAR Star” for testing different algorithm implementations.
+The SAR Star is a bi-compartmental solid designed to involve all the averaging volume types for all directions of space during the spatial-averaging algorithm execution.

 ![alt text](https://github.com/umbertozanovello/IEC-IEEE-62704-1-spatial-average-SAR/blob/main/images/SARStarExploded.png?raw=true)